The Trinity BeastKiro Command Center (KCC)

 1. What Is the Kiro Command Center?

 The Kiro Command Center (KCC) is a set of pre-built operational routines that Kiro uses to manage The Trinity Beast Infrastructure (TBI).
-It consists of a bash script (scripts/kcc.sh) with 25+ commands, a steering file (.kiro/steering/kiro-command-center.md) that loads automatically at the start of every session, and a live web dashboard at cpmp-site.org/docs/dashboard.html.
+It consists of a bash dispatcher (scripts/kcc.sh) with 35+ commands, a Python module layer (scripts/kcc_helpers/ — 14 scripts sharing ume.py), a steering file (.kiro/steering/kiro-command-center.md) that loads automatically at the start of every session, and a live web dashboard at cpmp-site.org/docs/dashboard.html.

 Instead of building curl commands from scratch for every health check, deployment, or verification, Kiro calls the KCC script.
 This eliminates repetitive command construction, ensures consistency, and reduces the chance of errors during operations.